OpenBookStore/openbookstore/src/doc/README.md

 ## Dilicom

 Dilicom is a french book data provider.
+We support its "FEL à la demande" web service.
+Support for the "FEL complet" is in study phase.

 With "FEL à la demande" we can search by ISBN, and not do a free search.

-We can't get the cover nor the summary either, but we have additional information:
+We can't get the cover nor the summary either (those are additional commercial services), but we have additional information:

 - the availability
 - the VAT
 - the CLIL theme
 - the provider(s) (by its code)
 - and more

+# Quick search

+On the menu bar, the input widget allows you to:

+- type a few letters and have completion of the books you have in your stock
+- scan **any** ISBN.
+If you don't have it in stock, we get it from a data source.

 # Seeing one's stock